Schema architecture

 Each use-case entry has this shape:

-{ "purpose": { "description": "Acme DS provides a unified component library for all customer-facing web products.", "useCases": [ { "description": "Building a new customer-facing web application on the Acme platform.", "kind": "positive" }, { "description": "Building internal tooling with specialized data-heavy dashboards.", "kind": "negative", "alternative": { "name": "Acme Admin Kit", "rationale": "Admin Kit is optimized for data-dense internal interfaces." } } ] } } Root best practices
+Describes the scenario.
+Should be concrete and situation-driven — describe the user's situation, not the artifact's features.
+Whether the use case is an example to follow or to avoid.
+The recommended alternative artifact for this scenario.
+Typically provided for whenNotToUse entries to direct the reader toward a more appropriate component, pattern, or token. { "purpose": { "description": "Acme DS provides a unified component library for all customer-facing web products.", "useCases": [ { "description": "Building a new customer-facing web application on the Acme platform.", "kind": "positive" }, { "description": "Building internal tooling with specialized data-heavy dashboards.", "kind": "negative", "alternative": { "identifier": "Acme Admin Kit", "rationale": "Admin Kit is optimized for data-dense internal interfaces." } } ] } } Root best practices

 The optional bestPractices property on the root document defines cross-cutting rules for the whole design system — not for any single entity.
 These are system-wide conventions like "always use semantic tokens" or "test all components at 200% zoom."